top of page

 Where to Begin If You Want to Change Your Love Life in 2026

 Relationships are complex.
 Modern dating is a minefield.
-Attachment, trauma, communication, polarity, boundaries, chemistry, timing, body language, dating profiles - it can feel overwhelming to know what to work on first.
+There’s attachment, trauma, communication, polarity, boundaries, chemistry, timing, body language, and dating profiles.
+It can be overwhelming to know what to work on first.

-But, strategising often keeps people stuck in their head rather than coming into their body, and doing nothing... well, that usually doesn't work either.
+But strategising often keeps us stuck in our heads rather than connecting with our bodies.
+And doing nothing... usually doesn’t work either.

-I spend at least an hour with a new client, listening to every detail of their story, to discern the best starting point.
-But for those of you I don’t have the pleasure of spending that hour with, my recommendation is not with new dating strategies, mindset hacks, or analysing past relationships.
+When I meet a new client, I spend at least an hour listening to their story.
+I want to discern the best starting point for them.
+But for those of you I don’t have the pleasure of meeting, my recommendation is not to dive into new dating strategies, mindset hacks, or analysing past relationships.

-I don’t mean energy in an abstract or mystical sense.
+I’m not talking about energy in an abstract or mystical sense.
 I mean your literal physical and emotional baseline energy.
-Relationships aren’t logical systems - they are energetic dances.
+Relationships aren’t logical systems; they are energetic dances.

-Good relationships aren't about quantity, they're about quality, and people feel your energy long before you speak.
-If you want to attract a good partner and build a lasting relationship, you need enough baseline energy to be able to regulate with someone else.
-Even the best relationships are triggering at times and without the ability to regulate, even if you find a relationship, it will likely struggle or break down over time.
+Good relationships aren’t about quantity; they’re about quality.
+People feel your energy long before you even speak.
+If you want to attract a good partner and build a lasting relationship, you need enough baseline energy to regulate with someone else.
+Even the best relationships can be triggering at times.
+Without the ability to regulate, even if you find a relationship, it will likely struggle or break down over time.

-Before we regulate with another person - before we attach, bond, or create safety - we must be able to regulate ourselves, and self-regulation is much harder when we’re already depleted from struggling for so long.
+Before we can regulate with another person, we must be able to regulate ourselves and self-regulation is much harder when we’re already depleted from struggling for so long.

 Research in psychology and neuroscience consistently shows that when we are low on physical or emotional energy, we are: